A consistent brand colour palette increases brand recognition by 80%. Here's how a designer would pick your colours.

 110% of conversations I have with business owners begin with them telling me they want to zhush up their brand.
-Whether it's from a visual aspect, a reputation aspect, or their business has changed so much that they feel awkward explaining their business to someone else.
+Whether it's from a visual aspect, a reputational aspect, or their business has changed so much that they feel awkward explaining their business to someone else.

 It all points to getting the message right.
 This can be a tweak to the brand identity or a complete visual identity design alongside the strategy.